-Dr. Allissa V. Richardson is an Assistant Professor of Journalism at the University of Southern California’s Annenberg School.
+Allissa V. Richardson is an associate professor of journalism at USC Annenberg.
 She researches how African Americans use mobile and social media to produce innovative forms of journalism — especially in times of crisis.

-Dr. Richardson is the author of the award-winning book, Bearing Witness While Black: African Americans, Smartphones and the New Protest #Journalism (Oxford University Press, 2020).
-The book explores the lives of 15 mobile journalist-activists who documented the Black Lives Matter movement using only their smartphones and Twitter, from 2014 to 2018.
-The text has won the Association for Education in Journalism and Mass Communication's Tankard Book Award and its Frank Luther Mott Book Award.
-It is also the recipient of the International Communication Association's Best Book Award in Political Communication.
+Richardson is the author of Bearing Witness While Black: African Americans, Smartphones and the New Protest #Journalism (Oxford University Press, 2020).
+The book explores the lives of 15 mobile journalist-activists who have documented the Black Lives Matter movement using only their smartphones and Twitter.

-Dr. Richardson holds a Ph.D. in Journalism Studies from the University of Maryland College Park; a Master's Degree in Magazine Publishing from Northwestern University’s Medill School; and a Bachelor of Science in Biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.
+Richardson holds a PhD in journalism studies from the University of Maryland College Park; a master’s degree in magazine publishing from Northwestern University’s Medill School; and a bachelor of science in biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.